legluondunet/MyLittleLutrisScripts/Star Wars - Monopoly/README.md

 # Monopoly - Star Wars - CD + DxWnd
 ### Description:
-Play "Monopoly - Star Wars" CD edition on Linux!
+Play "Star Wars - Monopoly" CD edition on Linux!
 ### Technical notes:
 - You will need to keep the CD mounted for playing
 ### Credits: